-Edwards, a American, was the representative for New York's 33rd congressional district from 1855 to 1857.
+Edwards was the representative for New York’s 33rd congressional district and was an American.
+He served from 1855 to 1857.

 From Dec 1855 to Feb 1857, Edwards missed 246 of 684 roll call votes, which is 36.0%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Feb 1857.
 The chart below reports missed votes over time.